-The KELY Support Group (KELY, which stands for “Kids Everywhere Like You”) is a non-governmental organization in Hong Kong founded in 1991 by a young woman, who was having issues with drugs and alcohol, and her peers as a self-help and peer support group.
-Since 1991, KELY has become known as the key organisation working with young people – in particular ethnic minority and non-Chinese speaking – around drugs, alcohol and related issues in Hong Kong.
+The KELY Support Group (KELY, which stands for “Kids Everywhere Like You”) is a non-governmental organization in Hong Kong founded in 1991 by a young woman, who was having issues with drugs and alcohol, and her peers as self-help and peer support group.
+Since 1991, KELY has become known as the key organization working with young people – in particular, ethnic minority and non-Chinese speaking – around drugs, alcohol and related issues in Hong Kong.
 Since 1991, KELY provides programs to young people mainly between 14 - 24 who are Chinese-speaking, ethnic minority youth from low socio-economic backgrounds as well as English speaking youth from various socio-economic backgrounds, all with low self-esteem and not receiving adequate support services.
-Its focus is on prevention and intervention of drug and alcohol abuse.
+Its focus is on the prevention and intervention of drug and alcohol abuse.
 Programs are designed to tackle the common reasons for abuse such as poverty, lack of self-awareness, low self-esteem, peer pressure, unemployment and discrimination.
 They use three key strategies: peer support, mentorship and leadership development.
 KELY delivers different programs, e.g.: Get Positive!: a performance arts-based program offering stress management and social circus skills, Talk2ME: a peer support and communication skills programme for young people to support each other, SOSKELY: an outreach and harm reduction programme at large scale events, a range of Drama & Life Skills programs supporting young people to develop communication skills, emotional management and confidence.
-The organization is also leading some technology based programs and is piloting the Coding for Life programme since September 2017.
+The organization is also leading some technology-based programs and is piloting the Coding for Life program since September 2017.
 KELY was featured as a case study in a 2017 UNODC/WHO publication on Good Policy and Practice in Health Education (Booklet 10, Education Sector Responses to the Use of Alcohol, Tobacco and Drugs).

 Primary Location: Central, Hong Kong